-Too good to be true?
+Is this claim too good to be true?

 Sure, stubbing your toe more often than not means ‘watch where you’re going’ rather than a deep-seated fear of moving forward, but there are many instances where everyday difficulties reflect something in your subconscious.

 However, more subtle and seemingly insignificant events, usually occurring in childhood, can have an equally devastating result on your subconscious mind, triggering conditions such as addictions, panic attacks, migraines, fear of flying and eating disorders.

 Simple, we’re looking in the wrong place.
 Most ailments and conditions are treated on a conscious level, which is why so many techniques fail.

 When it comes to curing emotional problems there’s a notable absence of successful and permanent solutions, and that’s why it’s especially interesting to come across specialists who focus on precisely this area.

 Private Subconscious-mind Healing, or PSH therapy, is a revolutionary therapy model, developed nearly 20 years ago by Australian subconscious mind practitioners Frank Wright, author of ‘Emotional Healing: PSH – A New Therapy For A New Millennium’ and Gregory Brice.
 They claim that it is effective, permanent, has a high success rate and is also scientifically proven.